Shabbethai Bass: At Dyhernfurth

 But the ill-will against Jews, apparent since 1697 in Silesia, and especially at Breslau, greatly injured Bass's establishment; he was himself forbidden to stay in Breslau (July 20, 1706).
 Another stroke of misfortune was the partial destruction of his establishment by fire in 1708.
 To this were added domestic difficulties.
 When an old man he had married a second time, to the great dissatisfaction of his family and neighbors, his wife being a young girl.
 He finally transferred his business to his only son, Joseph, in 1711.
 His trials culminated in his sudden arrest, April 13, 1712, on the charge of having spread abroad incendiary speeches against all divine and civic government.
 The Jesuits, who looked with an evil eye upon Bass's undertaking, had endeavored, in a letter to the magistrate of Breslau, as early as July 15, 1694, to have the sale of Hebrew books interdicted, on the ground that such works contained "blasphemous and irreligious words"; and they had succeeded.
 As the magistrate saw, however, that the confiscated books contained no objectionable matter, they were restored to Bass.

 In 1712 the Jesuit father Franz Kolb, teacher of Hebrew at the University of Prague, succeeded in having Bass and his son Joseph arrested, and their books confiscated.
-The innocent little book of devotions, Nathan Hannover's Sha'are Zion (Gates of Zion), which Bass reprinted after it had already gone through several editions, was transformed in the hands of the learned father into a blasphemous work directed against Christianity and Christians.
+The book of devotions, Nathan Hannover's Sha'are Zion (Gates of Zion), which Bass reprinted after it had already gone through several editions, was transformed in the hands of the learned father into a blasphemous work directed against Christianity and Christians.
 Bass would have fared ill had not the censor Pohl, who had been commissioned to examine the contents of the books, been both faithful and competent.
 In consequence of his decision, Bass was released after ten weeks' imprisonment, at first on bail, and then absolutely.
 The last years of his life were devoted to the second edition of his bibliographic manual, which he intended to issue in enlarged and revised form.
-He died July 21, 1718 at Krotoschin without completing the work.
+He died July 21, 1718, at Krotoschin without completing the work.